 Every threaded fastener needs a way of turning it.
-It may have a head with a shape that a driver can engage, as a wrench fits a hex-head bolt or a nut, or it may have a shaped hole into which a driver can be inserted (fastener engineers call the hole the “recess”).
+It may have a head with a shape that a driver can engage, the way a wrench fits a hex-head bolt or a nut.
+Or it may have a shaped hole, into which a driver can be inserted (fastener engineers call the hole the “recess”).

-Using a slot in a screw’s head to turn it is an old idea: drawings from the 16th century show screws with slotted heads.
-The advantages of the slotted head are that:
+Using a slot in a screw’s head to turn it is an old idea: drawings from the 16ᵗʰ century show screws with slotted heads.
+Some advantages of the slotted head are that:

-Otherwise the slotted head is the worst screw drive system, and is generally obsolescent, largely because it is utterly unsuited to automated driving.
+Otherwise the slotted head is the worst screw drive system, and is generally obsolescent in industry, largely because it is utterly unsuited to automated driving.
 Some of its deficiencies:

 To add to the shortcomings of the slotted head, screwdrivers for slotted screws are usually described by the length of the shaft and the width of the tip; the crucial measurement, the tip's thickness, is not given.
 Any given tip width is sold in a range of thicknesses; the longer shafts usually have the thicker blades.
 If a driver with the right tip thickness is not available, the tip of a driver can be ground to match the screw's slot width, which is not possible with more complicated recesses.

-A table showing tip widths and slot widths for American wood screws is here.
+We provide a table showing tip widths and slot widths for American wood screws.

 A tamper-proof slotted head design is available.
 It is used in low-tech areas where vandalism and theft are feared, such as window fixtures and public toilet stalls.
 Opposite quarters of the head are cut away so that a flat blade driver rotating counterclockwise has nothing to push against.
 Special bits are sold that are capable of removing these screws.